Laban Coblentz: EMPAC

 Under Jackson, Coblentz led the launch of RPI's $220 million Experimental Media and Performing Arts Center (EMPAC).
-Coblentz developed a close professional relationship with Johannes Goebel, the Director of EMPAC, whose unique expertise at the nexus of science, technology, and the arts was embodied in the EMPAC academic mission as well as in its physical design.
-With its extraordinary acoustics and capabilities for creating immersive human-scale multisensory environments, EMPAC lays claim to being three buildings in one: a performance venue for time-based arts, an educational facility, and a first-of-kind research laboratory.
+Coblentz developed a close professional relationship with Johannes Goebel, the Director of EMPAC, whose expertise at the nexus of science, technology, and the arts was embodied in the EMPAC academic mission as well as in its physical design.
+With its acoustics and capabilities for creating immersive human-scale multisensory environments, EMPAC lays claim to being three buildings in one: a performance venue for time-based arts, an educational facility, and a first-of-kind research laboratory.

 Technology Commercialization and Entrepreneurship

 Jackson also asked Coblentz to oversee a trio of RPI operations focused on intellectual property protection and technology transfer: the Rensselaer Incubator, the Office of Technology Commercialization, and the 1250-acre Rensselaer Technology Park.
 Coblentz created the Innovation and Entrepreneurship Council to bring coherence to university wide tech transfer operations, and revamped the RPI incubation approach, launching the Emerging Ventures Ecosystem (EVE) in February 2011.
-“Our goal is to facilitate and ‘turbo-charge,’ if you like, every aspect of technology transfer, from idea generation to patenting and licensing to global growth,” Coblentz said.
-“To do that, we intend to tap the entire range of Rensselaer resources, and to create partnerships that take symbiotic advantage of strengths in the local community, for mutual benefit.”